SELF-Technology/self-chain-public/docs/building-on-self/developer-integration.md

 ---

-*This guide is for building on SELF, not building SELF itself.
-For contribution to core infrastructure, see our [Developing SELF Guide](/developing-self).*
+*This guide is for building applications on SELF using SDKs.
+For questions about core infrastructure, contact us at devs@self.app.*